rishiarya09/30-Day-Challenge/frontend-75/Day-1/README.md

     return result;
 ```

-// Example inputs and outputs
+**Test Cases**

-✓ Should call the functiononly once after rapid calls
+- ✓ Should call the functiononly once after rapid calls
-✓ Should call the function immediately if leading is true
+- ✓ Should call the function immediately if leading is true
-✓ Shuld cancel the debounced function
+- ✓ Shuld cancel the debounced function
-✓ Should flush the debounced function
+- ✓ Should flush the debounced function
-✓ Should handle options correctly
+- ✓ Should handle options correctly
-✓ Should throw an error if the first argument is not a function
+- ✓ Should throw an error if the first argument is not a function
-✓ Should preserve this/args context
+- ✓ Should preserve this/args context

 **What I Learned**